-Besides trails, there are numerous sandy beaches that are great for walking and exploring.
-Some of the favorites are Little Sand Bay and Meyers Beach on the mainland, Julian Bay on Stockton Island, Long Island beaches, Raspberry Island sandspit, East Bay on Sand Island, South Twin sandspit and Rocky Island sandspit.
+In addition to trails, there are numerous sandy beaches which are great for walking and exploring.
+Some of the favorites are Little Sand Bay and Meyers Beach on the mainland, Julian Bay on Stockton Island, Long Island beaches, Raspberry Island sandspit, Lighthouse Bay on Sand Island, South Twin sandspit and Rocky Island sandspit.
 Beaches are highly sensitive to human disturbance, so remember:

 Starting at the Meyers Beach parking area off of Hwy 13, the Lakeshore Trail extends 6 miles along red sandstone cliffs and through forests high above Lake Superior and terminates at a reservable backcountry campsite.
 The trail has three sections.
 The first goes from Meyers Beach to the Crevasse, a 100-yard-long fracture in the bedrock.
 The second section travels above the mainland sea caves, and the third section passes through a wooded area, finally ending at the campsite.
 Learn more about this trail below.
 The maximum vehicle length for the Meyers Beach parking area is 45 feet.

 The Lakeshore Trail on the Mainland Unit.